 Close the hood and start the engine.

 If the check engine light is on, don’t expect it to turn off immediately.
-If no other fault codes are present, the check engine light should reset within a week.
+The check engine light should reset within a week if no other fault codes are present.
 If not, follow this guide on troubleshooting the Mazda check engine light.

 If you want to check for other codes or reset the check engine light, use an OBD2 scanner to clear the fault codes.
 The OBD2 scanner can be connected to the diagnostic port under the driver’s dashboard.